digling/calcblog/README.md

 ```
 python3 process.py
 make
-xelatex calcblog.tex (at least two times, to get the TOC correctly)
+xelatex calcblog.tex (at least twice, to get the TOC correctly)
 ```